Yadhirr/Eco-Smart-Water-Bottle/README.md

 Project Overview:

-The EcoSmart website is a front-end web project designed to:Present product features clearly
+The EcoSmart website is a front-end web project designed to:Present product features clearly, Display structured pricing

--Display structured pricing

 -Allow users to customize their product